brandonbrown/brandonbrown.github.io/02-about.md

 			<p>I'm excited about technology and the near prophetical feeling it offers through the absurdly fast advancements we're watching.
 We share in the guessing game of new ideas, whos-who lists, and trying to figure out just why ideas like Snapchat and Yo! really work.
 Our dopamine values as a culture must be off the charts- which explains a lot.</p>
 			<p>Looking at design choices and questioning them at every turn has always been a large part of how my mind works.
 Breaking down processes, studying forms, and asking why we do the tiniest and thoughtless of actions - Why do we <em>really</em> make our beds at the beginning of the day? - are the thoughts that remind me why I choose the professional label of Designer.
 			</p>
 			<p>This makes it a flipping ton of fun to teach research, design, and user-testing.
 Submerging myself deep into design thought processes then sharing the ideas and outcomes is a dream job.
 I've been teaching for over five years at Full Sail University and have loved it since day one.
-Not only for the subject matter but the priviledge of working with some of the most exciting new talent into our industry and the motivated instructors who support them.</p>
+Not only for the subject matter but the priviledge of working with some of the most exciting new talent launching into our industry and the motivated instructors who support them.</p>

 			<figure>
 		      	<img src="{{ site.baseurl }}/assets/david.jpg" />